rackerlabs/rackspace-how-to/content/cloud-servers/installing-an-ssl-certificate-on-apache.md

 ### iptables

-You may need to open a port in your firewall to allow SSL connections to port ``443``.
+You might need to open a port in your firewall to allow SSL connections to port ``443``.
 To verify, get a list of your firewall rules:

     sudo /sbin/iptables -L